-The walking is moderate (3) grade with daily guided walks of around 3-5 hours, with a maximum ascent / descent of 810 metres.
+The walking is moderate (3) grade with daily guided walks of around 3-5 hours, with a maximum ascent and descent of 810 metres/2657 feet.
 There are some stages during the walk with where you will encounter steep uphills, descents, and many sections of the trail which require care.
 The accent is on keeping a steady pace to with time to stop and take photos (subject to weather conditions).
 You will need a good level of fitness to participate fully in this adventure.
 It is considered suitable for experienced walkers only.

 Early in the season (April, May or June) you may encounter snow on the passes which may be quite deep and alter the grading of the trip to challenging.
 At any time during summer, weather conditions may be variable and you should be prepared for all conditions including snow, ice, strong sun and extreme winds.

 On arrival at Sofia Airport you will be transferred to your guesthouse in the city centre.
 The remainder of the day is free to explore Bulgaria's capital.